jkvim/knowledge-map/bugs/javascript.md

 }
 ```

-## 3. change one common use component/teamplate by not found somewhere use
+## 3. change one common use component/teamplate but forget to find any other code have use

 ## 4. use blur condition, will be satify some case you don't want